What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 Now, let’s go over who would be a good fit for a PrimeLink device:

-If you fit into these four categories, then you would likely be a candidate for a printer in the PrimeLink product catalog.
+If you fit into these four categories, then you are likely a candidate for a printer in the PrimeLink product catalog.

-Read our blog about the difference between printer equipment requirements and space requirements to learn more.
+Read our blog on the difference between printer equipment requirements and space requirements to learn more.

 Who Isn’t a Fit for a Xerox PrimeLink Printer?